yclas/guides/docs/Plugins-login-using-social-auth.md

 4. Now you need to enter a  **Product name**  and you can fill any of the other optional fields you want.
 Click  **Save**.
 5. After that, you will be redirected to create client ID.

--   Application type: Web application
+-   Application type: Web application.
 -   Authorized Javascript origins: Your site URL here. ex: https://yclas.com/
--   Authorized redirect URI: ex: https://yclas.com/social/login/1?hauth.done=Google
+-   Authorized redirect URI: ex: https://yclas.com/social/login/1?hauth.done=Google.

 ![](https://raw.githubusercontent.com/yclas/guides/master/images/login2.png)